President Donald Trump and Republicans were determined to appoint Neil Gorsuch to succeed Supreme Court Justice Anton

 2001-2006 when Republicans had complete control it was the war on terror with both the Iraq and Afghanistan wars.
 2009-2011 when Democrats had complete control it was Obamacare and ending the Iraq and Afghanistan wars.
 From 2012-2016 with one party control of one chamber of Congress and the White House, we have had a little progress but mostly obstruction, government shutdowns and sequestered budgets.

 The Contract with America era Denny Hastert rule currently enforced in the House, stops legislation from getting a floor vote that can’t pass without Democratic Party votes.
-Eliminating the 60 vote closure rule for judicial appointments is step one to accomplishing the same thing in the Senate.
+Applying the nuclear option for judicial appointments is step one to accomplishing the same thing in the Senate.
 Senator John McCain correctly says it’s a “slippery slope” He fears in the future all cloture barriers that stop proposals from coming to the Senate floor for a vote will be eliminated.

 If all it takes is 51 people of any political stripe to vote yes for proposals to become law, it’s easier for a third or fourth political party to join Democrats and Republicans on the playing field of the Senate.
 There are already 2 independent party Senators, Angus King and Bernie Sanders.